ondrejsevcik/knowledge-base/books/the-pragmatic-programmer.md

 # The Pragmatic Programmer (20th Aniversary Edition)

 - Care about your software
-  - There is no point developing software unless you care about doing it well.
+  - There is no point in developing software unless you care about doing it well.
 - Think about your work
-  - Never run on autopilot, always think critiqualy about what you're doing.
+  - Never run on autopilot, always think critically about what you're doing.
 - It's in your hands
-  - Try to fix it, or change organization.
+  - Try to fix it, or change the organization.
   - "You can ChangeYourOrganization or [ChangeYourOrganization](https://wiki.c2.com/?ChangeYourOrganization)."
 - Provide options, don't make excuses and take responsibility
   - "I don't know... but I will find out!"
 - Fix broken windows!
-  - One hack in a code leads to another hack and soon your code will become unmanagable.
+  - One hack in code leads to another hack and soon your code will become unmanageable.
 - Be a catalyst for change
   - "It's easier to ask forgiveness than it is to get permission."
   - When you know something is right, just do it.
 - Knowledge is an expiring asset
-  - Make learninig a habit
+  - Make learning a habit
 - Prototype to learn
   - Correctness
-  - Completness
+  - Completeness
   - Robustness (error checking)
   - Style
-  - and then throw it away (it's prototype!)
+  - and then throw it away (it's a prototype!)
 - Estimate with multiple scenarios
   - Pessimistic and optimistic estimate
-  - "If everthing goes right, it might be a few hours, but more realisticaly about 1 day, and if the weather turns out to be bad, then as much as week."
+  - "If everything goes right, it might be a few hours, but more realistically about 1 day, and if the weather turns out to be bad, then as much as a week."
-  - "I will get back to you" - take some time for more precise estimate
+  - "I will get back to you" - take some time for a more precise estimate
 - Keep knowledge in plain text (could be JSON, HTML, YAML, ...)
   - Can be manipulated and read by every tool/human
 - Achieve editor fluency